pogmothon/pogmothon.github.io/README.md

 <ol>

 Main page for the school digger website where you can find data regarding schools testing, enrollment data and even financial statistics.
-The WA specific district ranking can be found [here](https://www.schooldigger.com/go/WA/districtrank.aspx), which has district rankings out of a total of 247 included.
+The WA specific district ranking can be found <a href="https://www.schooldigger.com/go/WA/districtrank.aspx">here</a>, which has district rankings out of a total of 247 included.

 <details><summary>Everett District Rankings</summary>